LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/README.md

 # Experiment - 1: Getting introduced to data analytics libraries in Python and R

-* Lab Objectives: To effectively use libraries for data analytics.

 * Lab Outcomes (LO): Explore various data analytics Libraries in R and Python.
 (LO1)

 ## Task to be performed :